 The School of Arts and Humanities provides innovative research that has significant societal and cultural impact.
-Collaborating with community, government and industries, our Centre for Research in Entertainment, Arts, Technology, Education and Communications (CREAtec) provides a nexus for interdisciplinary research excellence.
+Collaborating with community, government and industries, our Centre for Research in Entertainment, Arts, Technology, Educations and Communications (CREAtec) provides a nexus for interdisciplinary research excellence.

 As the only interdisciplinary research centre in the university, CREAtec research staff constantly seek new opportunities to bridge the gap between academia and the broader community through creative and critical interaction.
 Collaborating with creative industries, local community, government and industry groups, CREAtec raises the research profile of ECU within the social and cultural landscape.